brillout/wildcard-api/docs/blog/rest-rpc.md

 REST defines its methodology over 5 levels of principles.

-The first level, REST level-0, stipulates the usage of the HTTP protocl to transport data.
+The first level, REST level-0, stipulates the usage of the HTTP protocol to transport data.

 Any API that uses HTTP is a REST level-0 API;
 RPC and custom JSON endpoints are REST level-0 APIs.